top of page

 Eligibility criteria

-• Nominees must have not received payment for their work as a volunteer.
-Please note; reimbursement of volunteering-related expenses does not constitute payment.
+• Nominees must not have received payment for their work as a volunteer.
+Please note: reimbursement of volunteering-related expenses does not constitute payment.

 Selection criteria